100 Peaks: Complete Guide of Wuling Quadruple Mountains - Stunning Views, Treacherous Terrains, and Scary Cliff Hike

 First, we saw a mountain with some gadgets on the top.
 Please don't be fooled by this one.
 The real Taoshan is behind it.

+11:54 It took around 10 minutes to reach Taoshan from the cabin.
+The 360∘ views at Taoshan were stunning!
 The most famous high mountains in Taiwan can be seen from here.
 The sea of clouds made the views even 10 times better.
-Cris and I were so thrilled.

 After having a good time at Taoshan, another deep valley awaited.
 The thought that we had to come back again was disheartening, but we still had to go.